-- Select who (yourself, your spouse, domestic partner (if eligible) or dependent children) is taking classes from the drop down menu.
-If your spouse, domestic partner (if eligible) or dependent children are not listed, you must contact the Office of Human Resources at 516.877.3220 to add them to our system.
+- Select who (yourself, your spouse, or dependent children) is taking classes from the drop down menu.
+If your spouse or dependent children are not listed, you must contact the Office of Human Resources at 516.877.3220 to add them to our system.

 - Indicate whether the student has an undergraduate (Bachelor’s) degree.
 Dependent children are only eligible to receive tuition remission if they do not have a previous undergraduate (Bachelor’s) degree.